-Our students value the opportunity to get a basic education.
+Our students value the opportunity to go to school and learn!

 A LIFE-CHANGING DAY IN ENGONG NAROK

 The first day of school was a life-changing event in for the people of Engong'Narok, particularly the girls and women.
 Mothers and daughters shaved their heads to symbolize a new endeavor, and mothers dressed in their finest to celebrate.
 They're relieved, and grateful to know that their daughters and grand-daughters will never be cut and sold, as they once were.